-30. Since there is a high degree of overlap of coverage between the aggregate footprints of the mobile wireless networks of Canada's Mobile Network Operators ("MNOs")17 and CEU electrical grids, it is efficient for CEUs to have their wireless data communications needs met by the MNOs.
+30. Since there is a high degree of overlap of coverage between the aggregate footprints of the mobile wireless networks of Canada's Mobile Network Operators ("MNOs")28 and CEU electrical grids, it is efficient for CEUs to have their wireless data communications needs met by the MNOs.
 While it is possible to connect smart devices in the grid via fibre in some cases, realistically, the only way to cover the vastness of Canada's electrical grid, particularly in more rural and remote areas, is to leverage existing mobile wireless networks.
-Thus, many smart devices being used by CEUs today are built to contain subscriber identification module ("SIM") cards and are connected to existing mobile wireless networks of the MNOs.